Mujadara is a comforting and delicious lentil and rice dish from the Middle East.

 Mujadara – also spelled Mujaddaram, mudardara, mejadra, majadra and megadarra – is a lentils and rice recipe cherished in most Levantine and Middle Eastern countries.

-Like other recipes from the region – think of falafel, hummus, fatteh, and spinach stew – mujadara relies on legumes such as lentils for nutritious plant protein and spices such as cumin and coriander for a beautiful fragrant flavor.
+Like other recipes from the region – think of falafel, hummus, fatteh, and spinach stew – mujadara uses legumes such as lentils as the primary protein.

-The taste and ingredient combination of mujadara will remind you of other Mediterranean recipes like Moroccan lentil soup, Harira soup, stuffed bell peppers, and stuffed tomatoes.
+The combination of spices will remind you of other Mediterranean recipes, such as Moroccan lentil soup, Harira soup, stuffed bell peppers, and stuffed tomatoes.

-Its warm flavor and texture pair perfectly with cold, creamy dressings like tahini sauce, yogurt tahini sauce, and tzatziki sauce.
+Its warm flavor and texture pair perfectly with cold, creamy dressings like yogurt tahini sauce and tzatziki sauce.

 Mujadara served on a spread of labneh on a plate with a fork